lluppesms/logicapps.standard.demo/Docs/AzureDevOps.md

 ## 1. Azure DevOps Template Definitions

-Typically, you would want to set up the either first option or the second and third option, but not all three jobs.
+### Environment Workflows

-- **infra-and-code-pipeline.yml:** Deploys the main.bicep template, builds the function app, then deploys the function app to the Azure Function
+- **deploy-infra-only-pipeline.yml:** Deploys the main.bicep template and does nothing else.

+- **deploy-app-only-pipeline.yml:** Builds the function app and then deploys the function app to the Azure Function

-- **infra-only-pipeline.yml:** Deploys the main.bicep template and does nothing else
-- **app-only-pipeline.yml:** Builds the function app and then deploys the function app to the Azure Function
+- **deploy-infra-and-code-pipeline.yml:** Deploys the main.bicep template, builds the function app, then deploys the function app to the Azure Function

-- **test-harness-build-pipeline.yml:** Builds the console utility that can be used to test the app and then copies the EXE file to a storage account for easy access.
+  *Note: Typically admins will set up the either first and second option - or - the third option, but not all three jobs.*

+### Design Workflows

+- **design-setup-pipeline.yml:** This job creates the design environment where users can edit their workflows in the portal.

+- **design-refresh-workflows-pipeline.yml:** Pipeline which design user manually triggers when they are done making changes in the portal, which will push changes into a branch of this repo and initiate a pull request.

+- **design-publish-changes-pipeline.yml:** This pipeline is triggered by a change in the 'Version/workflow_version.txt' file, which is updated by the 'design-refresh-workflows-pipeline' pipeline.
+This pipeline publishes the workflows in the repository to the desired environments.

 ---